jivxjp/guide/docs/planning/bring-vs-buy-checklist.md

 sidebar_position: 4
 ---

-# The art of arriving: a grounded guide to bringing and buying for life in Japan
+# The Art of Arriving: A Grounded Guide to Bringing and Buying for Life in Japan

 ## Preparing to meet the unknown